NihalSidhu/Data-with-Danny-SQL-Challenge/Pizza Runner/Data Scrubbing.md

 - distance:  Replaced 'null' and 'km' with blanks
 - duration: Replaced 'min', 'minute', 'minutes' and 'null' with blanks
-- cancellation: Replaced 'null' and NULL with blanks
+- cancellation: Replaced 'null' and NULL with blanks All these updates were then applied into a new table, runner_orders_cleaned

 ````sql
 CREATE Table runner_orders_cleaned AS